Skip to Content

 We have seen what rocks and gemstones can be found in Alabama, but maybe you are more interested in finding gold.
 Let’s see where you can find gold in this state!

 TIP: Do you know how to identify igneous rocks?
-It can be tricky sometimes so I sum up the six main characteristics of igneous rocks for better identification.
+It can be tricky sometimes, so I will summarize the six main characteristics of igneous rocks for better identification.
 Find out more in the article below:

 Simple Explanation: 6 Main Characteristics of Igneous Rocks